 Almond flour can't be used as a replacement for an all purpose gluten free flour blend.
 If you would prefer to bake with almond flour instead of a rice-based flour blend, I have another recipe for you.

-My Paleo banana bread recipe is made with almond flour.
+My almond flour banana bread recipe is a completely different recipe.
 It's also naturally dairy free and gluten free, too.
 That may suit your needs better.

 Alternative sugars